sreepriyaks/demo/README.md

 Currently only 2 nodes are used, this codebase will be updated to use 4 tendermint nodes and steps to test the BFT capability of tendermint will also be documented here soon.

-a postman collection is also added (tendermint demo.postman_collection.json) which can be imported to the postman client and the IPs required to be updated accordingly
+A postman collection is also added (tendermint demo.postman_collection.json) which can be imported to the postman client and the IPs required to be updated accordingly

 # Deploy Tendermint test-net with 2 nodes
 1. Spin up 2 Ubuntu instances

 2. Install Tendermint and the application of interest on all nodes

 3. Generate a private key and a node key for each validator using `tendermint init`

 4. Compile a list of public keys for each validator into a `genesis.json` file and replace the existing file with it

 5. Get the Tendermint node id of each node by running the below command `tendermint show_node_id`

 6. Run
     `abci-cli kvstore` on both nodes
     *Note: kvstore is one of the sample abci applications that ships by default with Tendermint installation package*

 7. Run
     `tendermint node --p2p.persistent_peers=< peer addresses >`
     on each node, where `< peer addresses >` is a comma separated list of the `TENDERMINT_NODE_ID@IP:PORT` combination for each node.
 The default port for Tendermint is `26656`.

     Thus the command to run on first node:
     `tendermint node --p2p.persistent_peers=TENDERMINT_NODE_ID@10.0.2.5:26656 --consensus.create_empty_blocks=false`

     & the command to run on second node:
     `tendermint node --p2p.persistent_peers=TENDERMINT_NODE_ID@10.0.2.4:26656 --consensus.create_empty_blocks=false`

-Note: `10.0.2.5` and `10.0.2.4` are my node’s internal IPs
+    *Note: `10.0.2.5` and `10.0.2.4` are my node’s internal IPs*

-After a few seconds, all the nodes should connect to each other and start making blocks
+    *After a few seconds, all the nodes should connect to each other and start making blocks*

 # Steps to Install Tendermint on an Ubuntu Instance